qiskit-community/qiskit-nature/README.md

 for quantum algorithms.
 The conversion first creates a FermionicOperator which must then be mapped, e.g. by a Jordan Wigner mapping, to a qubit operator in readiness for the quantum computation.

-TODO: Update the above:
-- do not mention FermionicOperator but rather general second-quantized ops (at least until we have first-quantized ones)
-- introduce problem classes
-- we don't have any physics yet but the above could be written such that this is not all about chemistry

 ## Installation

 We encourage installing Qiskit Nature via the pip tool (a python package manager).